polarizationpruning/PolarizationPruning/README.md

-# PolarizationPruning
+# Neuron-level Structured Pruning using Polarization Regularizer

-ICML 2020 Anonymous Submission
+ICML 2020 Anonymous Submission #2062.

+Code will be available before Feb 19.
+Thanks for your patient.